Tuninter Flight 1153: Aircraft

-The aircraft involved, manufactured in 1991, was a 14-year-old twin-engine turboprop ATR 72-500 registered as TS-LBB with serial number 258.
+The aircraft involved, manufactured in 1991, was a 14-year-old twin-engine turboprop ATR 72-200 with aircraft registration TS-LBB.
 The aircraft was powered by two Pratt & Whitney Canada PW124B engines.

 Passengers

 Green icons indicate survivors, red marks fatalities.
 The flight deck fatality was an engineer who was flying as a passenger but was called to the flight deck by the captain.

 One of the four crew members died—a flight attendant—and 15 out of the 35 passengers died.
 The engineer who died was not a part of the flight crew, but had been called to the flight deck by the pilot and copilot after both engines failed; because he was not officially part of the crew, his death was accounted for as a passenger death.
 The flight's other flight attendants survived.
 All of the paying passengers were Italian, while the crew and the engineer were Tunisian.
 Autopsies indicated that many of the dead succumbed to the impact.
 Autopsies established that eight passengers who received injuries during the impact were unable to escape from the aircraft due to their injuries and drowned.
 Most of the survivors were seated in the rear of the ATR 72, while most of the passengers who died were in the front.
 Three dead passengers, including the engineer who tried to help the plane's crew, were found on the seabed.
 The ANSV stated that the cause of death of these passengers was difficult to determine.